Genuinely ramified maps and pseudo-stable vector bundles: Introduction

 \item the homomorphism between the \'etale fundamental groups induced by $f$

 is surjective. \end{itemize} Fix an ample line bundle (also called a polarization) $L$ on $X$ and equip $Y$ with the polarization $f^*L$.

 For any stable vector bundle $E$ on $X$, it is known that the pulled back vector bundle $f^*E$ is stable \cite[Theorem 1.2]{BDP}.
-Here we consider the pullbacks of the more general class of pseudo-stable vector bundles on $X$ (the definition of pseudo-stable bundles is recalled in Definition ref{def1}).
+Here we consider the pullbacks of the more general class of pseudo-stable vector bundles on $X$.
+A semistable vector bundle is called a pseudo-stable vector bundle if it admits a filtration of subbundles such that each successive quotient is a stable vector bundle whose slope coincides with the slope of the ambient bundle.
+A pseudo-stable vector bundle is called strongly pseudo-stable if its pullbacks by the powers of the absolute Frobenius morphism are also pseudo-stable.
+(These are recalled in Definition \ref{def1}; see also Remark \ref{rem-a} and Remark \ref{rb}.)
 The following theorem is proved here (see Theorem \ref{thm1}):

 \begin{theorem} Let $E$ be a pseudo-stable vector bundle on $X$.
 Then the following statements hold: \begin{enumerate} \item The pullback $f^*E$ is pseudo-stable.

 \item Let $F\, \subset\, f^*E$ be any pseudo-stable subbundle such that $\mu(F)\,=\, \mu(f^*E)$.
 Then there is a pseudo-stable subbundle $V\, \subset\, E$ such that the subbundle